fewagency/fluent-html/readme.md

 Each `FluentHtml` instance can be the start of a new chain of fluent method calls for modifying and adding more elements relative the previous.
+This is also true for the returned `FluentHtml` of [methods returning a new element relative to the current](#methods-returning-a-new-element-relative-to-the-current)

 ```php
 @param string|callable|null $html_element_name